dexterstacey/one-click-hugo-cms/site/content/post/programme-lead-job-strategy-and-networking-reframe.md

 \
 Cohere has been an instrumental founder of the RLO platform www.reframe.network.
 The platform is designed to profile the work of RLOs (currently almost 100), presenting their work in a way that is consistent and easy to navigate.
 Reframe also provides a way to share opportunities within a network of RLOs and enable refugee leaders to connect.
 Currently there are initiatives underway to facilitate the flow of funding to RLOs through Reframe as well as integrated project management.

 **Job Description**\
-Cohere is seeking to recruit a programme lead to take a lead in strategy and networking - more specifically to oversee the growth and development of the platform www.reframe.network.
+Cohere is seeking to recruit a programme lead to take a lead in strategy and networking - more specifically to oversee the growth and development of the platform www.reframe.network based in Nairobi, Kenya.

 \
 **Key Responsibilities**